arximboldi/immer/extra/guile/README.rst

 Guile bindings
 ==============

-This library includes experimental bindings bring efficient immutable vectors for the `GNU Guile`_ Scheme implementation.
+This library includes experimental bindings that provide efficient immutable vectors for the `GNU Guile`_ Scheme implementation.
 The interface is somewhat **incomplete**, but you can already do something interesting things like: